SaintSteven/minesweeper-ey-angular/README.md

 ng test
 ```

 🐱  TEST COVERAGE.
-Run the command below, then go to [http://localhost:9876/](http://localhost:9876/)
+Run the command below, then search inside your repo and open in your browser coverage/minesweeper-ey-angular/index.html

 ```bash
 ng test --code-coverage